Expanding Biodesign's research infrastructure will be a critical factor in its future success

 And, in the end, this expansion will help contribute to the Bioscience Roadmap’s overarching vision for Arizona—a young but rapidly growing state in the biosciences—to become a global competitor and national leader in select areas of the biosciences by 2025.

-In summary, ASU’s research enterprise, students and the community have greatly benefited from state support.
+ASU’s research enterprise, students and the community have greatly benefited from state support.
 The funds have been instrumental in not only funding research activities but also serving as motivation for ASU to think strategically about the direction of its research enterprise and where ASU is best suited to create, influence and respond to opportunities that impact the lives of individuals locally, regionally, nationally and internationally.